 Stationary receipt printers

 The selection of stationary printers is where things get a bit complicated (and where Square’s own guides are confusing).
-With a mobile printer, Bluetooth is most convenient – no wires, no fiddle as you carry it around.
+With a mobile printer, Bluetooth is most convenient – no wires, no fiddling as you carry it around.
 Desktop receipt printers, on the other hand, have a wider choice of connection points including:

 LAN by cable – Connects by Ethernet cable to your local router that connects with the Square app over WiFi.